APHCV is currently offering COVID-19 vaccinations to our Patients and assigned members who are 5 years and older by appointment only.

 Tips on what to do once you are vaccinated

-- If you received the Moderna vaccine, you will have the best protection after your 2nd dose
+- If you received the Moderna or Pfizer mRNA vaccine, you will have the best protection after your 3nd dose

-- If you received the Johnson and Johnson Vaccine, you will have the best protection after your 1st dose since this is a single dose vaccine.
+- If you received the Johnson and Johnson Vaccine, you will have the good protection after your 1st dose since this is a single dose vaccine.
+However, the CDC now highly recommends that you receive an mRNA booster at least 2 months after the Johnson and Johnson Vaccine.

 It is important to continue taking precautions such as washing your hands, wearing masks and practicing physical distancing.

-Click here for CDC Guidance on when you’ve been fully vaccinated.
+Click here for CDC Guidance on when you have been fully vaccinated.